 While financial remedies are not normally appropriate or necessary, in the event a financial remedy is deemed necessary, our business will ensure that fair compensation is provided.
 If any compensation is to be provided it must be approved by the General Manager or an Executive.

-To fulfil the purpose of this policy, it is essential that a concise, informative and plain English version of our complaints handling procedure is made available across multiple contact points.
+To fulfill the purpose of this policy, it is essential that a concise, informative, and plain English version of our complaints handling procedure is made available across multiple contact points.
 At a minimum, this includes:

 - all business websites;